uber-go/nilaway/README.md

 [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov]

 > [!WARNING]
 > NilAway is currently under active development: false positives and breaking changes can happen.
 > We highly appreciate any feedback and contributions!

 NilAway is a static analysis tool that seeks to help developers avoid nil panics in production by catching them at compile time rather than runtime.
 NilAway is similar to the standard [nilness analyzer](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/nilness), however, it employs much more sophisticated and powerful static analysis techniques to track nil flows within a package as well _across_ packages, and report errors providing users with the nilness flows for easier debugging.

 NilAway enjoys three key properties that make it stand out:

-* It is **fully-automated**: NilAway is equipped with an inference engine, making it require _no_ any additional information from the developers (e.g., annotations) besides standard Go code.
+- It is **fully-automated**: NilAway is equipped with an inference engine, making it require _no_ any additional information from the developers (e.g., annotations) besides standard Go code.

-* It is **fast**: we have designed NilAway to be fast and scalable, making it suitable for large codebases.
+- It is **fast**: we have designed NilAway to be fast and scalable, making it suitable for large codebases.
 In our measurements, we have observed less than 5% build-time overhead when NilAway is enabled.
 We are also constantly applying optimizations to further reduce its footprint.

-* It is **practical**: it does not prevent _all_ possible nil panics in your code, but it catches most of the potential nil panics we have observed in production, allowing NilAway to maintain a good balance between usefulness and build-time overhead.
+- It is **practical**: it does not prevent _all_ possible nil panics in your code, but it catches most of the potential nil panics we have observed in production, allowing NilAway to maintain a good balance between usefulness and build-time overhead.

-:star2: For more detailed technical discussion, please check our [Wiki][wiki], [Engineering Blog][blog], and paper (WIP).
+:star2: For more detailed technical discussion, please check our [docs][docs], [Engineering Blog][blog], and paper (WIP).

 ## Running NilAway